Stecker Machine Blog

 About the Author

-Matt leads SMC's Marketing and Human Resources Team.
-He has worked for Stecker Machine for over 6 years on projects spanning CNC manufacturing, robotics, inbound marketing, and leadership.
-He has 14 years of electrical engineering R&D experience, and he enjoys applying an engineering approach to any project.
+Matt leads SMC's Human Resources and Marketing Team.
+He has worked for Stecker Machine for over 7 years on projects spanning CNC manufacturing, robotics, inbound marketing, and leadership.
+He enjoys applying his engineering background to any business challenge.

 Subscribe